Vic-V/Barcelona/README.md

 It presents the public transport data - bus stops, metro station, etc.
 ("Barcelona urban mobility API REST": http://barcelonaapi.marcpous.com)

-The application design provides : non-blocking UI, real-time updates, work in low connectivity situations
+The application design provides : responsive UI, real-time updates, work in low connectivity situations

 Sceleton:
 * (at first lounch or if modified) stations (JSON) are downloaded from internet in background sessions